Three Sisters (Australia): Formation

-When the Blue Mountains were covered in seawater, the ocean carried large amounts of sediment that gradually sunk to the floor in crosswise layers.
-These layers later created rock beds and shales.
-Around 200 million years ago, volcanoes erupted through the coal, sandstone and shale layers, forming the ridges and the shape of the Three Sisters.

 Aboriginal legend

 The commonly told legend of the Three Sisters is that three sisters, Wimalah, Meeni, and Gunedoo, lived in the Jamison Valley as members of the Katoomba tribe.
 They fell in love with three men from the neighbouring Nepean tribe, but marriage was forbidden by tribal law.
 The brothers were not happy to accept this law and so decided to capture the three sisters.
 A major tribal battle ensued, and the sisters were turned to stone by an elder to protect them, but he was killed in the fighting and no one else could turn them back.

 This legend is commonly claimed to be an Indigenous Australian Dreamtime legend.
 However, the legend as is commonly told may be traced back to non-indigenous 16-year-old schoolgirl Patricia Stone, who gave the formations their "indigenous" names.

-The Aboriginal traditional owners, the Gundungurra, have a different legend that includes the Sisters rock formation.
+The Aboriginal traditional owners, the Gundungurra, have a different legend that includes the Sisters rock formation is a relief to the system.

 The Three Sisters were declared an Aboriginal Place in January 2014, making it the 98th place in New South Wales to be declared as such.

 Giant Stairway

-From nearby Echo Point, a bushwalking trail leads to the Three Sisters and down to the valley floor via more than 800 well-maintained steel and stone steps called "the Giant Stairway".
+From nearby Echo Point, a bushwalking trail leads to the Three Sisters and down to the valley floor via 998 steps to the upper lookout called "the Giant Stairway".
 Then a 1.5-hour walk on The Federal Pass trail leads to the base of Katoomba Falls and the Katoomba Scenic Railway.
-Walkers who don't wish to climb back to the top can take the Scenic Railway back to the plateau for a fee.
+Walkers who do not wish to climb back to the top can take the Scenic Railway back to the plateau for a fee.